En-Query/EncryptedQuery/RUNNING.md

 { "name": "Donna", "age": "19", "children": [ ] }
 ```

-## Example run using the Standalone method
+## Example run using the Standalone mode
 In the Simple Query example our test query is looking for records with name = "Bob" and is asking for both the name and the age fields for such records.
 The simple example files are available and can be executed from the *examples/simple/* folder.

 To run the simple query enter the command: `./run_simple_query.sh`